My Little Pony: Make Your Mark

-My Little Pony: Make Your Mark is a computer-animated comedy streaming television series tied to the fifth incarnation (also referred to as the fifth generation or "G5") of Hasbro's My Little Pony toyline.

-Set after the events of the film My Little Pony: A New Generation (2021), the series follows five ponies—Sunny Starscout (Jenna Warren), an idealistic earth pony; Izzy Moonbow (Ana Sani), a creative unicorn; Hitch Trailblazer (J.J.
-Gerber), a responsible earth pony; and sisters Zipp Storm (Maitreyi Ramakrishnan) and Pipp Petals (AJ Bridel), two pegasi princesses—on their adventures across Equestria.
+My Little Pony: Make Your Mark is an animated television series tied to the fifth incarnation (also referred to as the fifth generation or "G5") of Hasbro's My Little Pony toyline.
+Set after the events of the 2021 Netflix film My Little Pony: A New Generation, the series follows five ponies—Sunny Starscout (Jenna Warren), an idealistic earth pony; Izzy Moonbow (Ana Sani), a creative unicorn; Hitch Trailblazer (J.J.
+Gerber), a responsible earth pony; and sisters Zipp Storm (Maitreyi Ramakrishnan) and Pipp Petals (AJ Bridel), two pegasi princesses—on their adventures and battles across Equestria.
+The ponies are joined later on by Misty Brightdawn, a shy unicorn and former associate of the villainous alicorn Opaline Arcana.

 Developed by Gillian Berrow for Netflix, the 44-minute special episode Make Your Mark premiered as a teaser on May 26, 2022, followed by the release of eight further episodes on September 26.
-The series is being animated by Atomic Cartoons, with its order of four 44-minute special episodes and twenty-three 22-minute episodes.
+The series is produced by Entertainment One with animation provided by Atomic Cartoons, and a total of four 44-minute special episodes and twenty-three 22-minute episodes were ordered.

+The sixth and final chapter was released on November 23, 2023.

 Premise

-Many generations after Twilight Sparkle became the ruler of Equestria, Sunny Starscout, Izzy Moonbow, Hitch Trailblazer, and the sisters Pipp Petals and Zipp Storm—the "Mane Five"—live in Maretime Bay, after having brought back magic to the world.
-Sunny's home, the Crystal Brighthouse, now holds the Unity Crystals, special magical objects created by Twilight long ago.
-The three pony kinds—unicorns, pegasi and earth ponies—have been reunited, but still face some obstacles in living together and dealing with their newfound magic, especially the earth ponies' new ability to make plants instantly grow out of the ground.
+Many generations after the end of My Little Pony: Friendship is Magic, wherein Twilight Sparkle became the ruler of Equestria, the "New Mane Six"—Sunny Starscout, Izzy Moonbow, Hitch Trailblazer, the sisters Pipp Petals and Zipp Storm, and newcomer Misty Brightdawn—live in Maretime Bay after having brought back magic to the world.
+Sunny's home, the Crystal Brighthouse, now holds the Unity Crystals, special magical objects created by Twilight long ago to save the ponies of Equestria from the evil fire alicorn Opaline Arcana.
+The three pony kinds—unicorns, pegasuses and earth ponies—have been reunited, but still face some obstacles in living together and dealing with their newfound magic, especially the earth ponies' new ability to make plants instantly grow out of the ground.

 Sunny and her friends go on adventures and live life, and their friendship grows as they learn to understand each other's differences and deal with various challenges.
 Meanwhile, the immortal alicorn Opaline, weakened and forgotten by the world, desires to take all the magic in Equestria for herself and rule the land.
-She sends her unicorn assistant Misty, who knows little about the world outside Opaline's castle, to spy on Sunny and her friends in furtherance of Opaline's plans as she promised to give Misty her own Cutie Mark, a symbol that appears on a ponies' flank when they discover their special talent.
+She sends her unicorn assistant Misty, who knows little about the world outside Opaline's castle, to spy on Sunny and her friends in furtherance of Opaline's plans as she promised to give Misty her own cutie mark, a symbol that appears on a ponies' flank when they discover their special talent.
 Misty is rarely successful, but sometimes finds herself enjoying life in Maretime Bay and begins to discover that the outside world is broader than Opaline has told her.
+As the series progresses, Opaline devises a range of plans to strengthen her own magic in preparation to mount an assault on Equestria.